-The cluster ran three major Hadoop versions during this period (see Table II) namely: (i) Hadoop version 0.16 from April 2008, (ii) Hadoop version 0.17 from June 2008, and (iii) Hadoop version 0.18 from January 2009.
+The cluster ran three major Hadoop versions during this period (see Table 2) namely: (i) Hadoop version 0.16 from April 25, 2008, (ii) Hadoop version 0.17 from June 25, 2008, and (iii) Hadoop version 0.18 from January 21, 2009.
 There were also some minor version upgrades during this period.

-A. Data collection
+3.1 Data collection

-Figure 1 describes the native Hadoop logs (labeled the JobTracker logs) that we obtained over the 10-month period for our analysis.
-We parsed the JobTracker logs to extract the information listed in Table III.
-In addition to the log traces, we also obtained and analyzed periodically sampled /procbased OS performance data (labeled black-box data) over the same period of time.
-The OS performance data was sampled at 5-minute intervals and a subset of the metrics collected is listed in Table IV.
+Figure 1 shows the native Hadoop logs (labeled the JobTracker logs) that we obtained over the 10-month period for our analysis.
+We parsed the JobTracker logs to extract the information listed in Table 3.
+In addition to the log traces, we also obtained and analyzed periodically sampled /proc-based OS performance data (labeled black-box data) over the same period of time.
+The OS performance data was sampled at 5-minute intervals and a subset of the metrics collected is listed in Table 4.